-Grinnell College has a rich history of establishing external partnerships with colleges, universities, non-profit organizations, and service partners around the world.
+Grinnell has a rich history of establishing external partnerships with colleges, universities, nonprofit organizations, and service partners around the world.
 CIS has served as the administrative home for many of these partnerships, and many faculty have developed strong ties with foreign institutions, providing the college with a great depth of experience.
-The benefits of partnerships have also had a very positive impact, allowing faculty to teach and conduct research abroad, enabling the college to host international scholars and teachers, and enhancing the depth and quality of our curriculum.
+Partnerships have also had a very positive impact, allowing faculty to teach and conduct research abroad, enabling the college to host international scholars and teachers, and enhancing the depth and quality of our curriculum.
 The senior leadership of the college has historically supported these partnerships as well, traveling to meet with foreign counterparts and seeking ways to further advance collaborations.